JacobRHall/JacobRHall.github.io/_pages/research.md

 (with [Vincent Geloso](https://vincentgeloso.com) and [Patrick Fitzsimmons](https://www.patrubenfitz.com)) \\
 <sub>**Revise and Resubmit Scandinavian Economic History Review.**

-**A Theory of Special Legislation and Its Decline**\\
+**Railroads and American Institutional Change**\\
 (with [Slade Mendenhall](https://slademendenhall.com)) \\
-<sub>**Draft available on request.**
+<sub>**Draft available on request.

 <button id="special-legislation-button" class="abstract-button" onclick="toggleAbstract('special-legislation')">Show Abstract</button>
 <div id="special-legislation" style="display:none;">
-  <p>For roughly 800 years, "legislation" often referred to special legislation—narrow bills tailored to the needs of specific individuals, firms, or properties.
-General laws were viewed with skepticism.
-Today, the opposite is true: broad laws are considered essential, and most states have banned special bills.
-This article reinterprets this historical shift, arguing that special legislation and the modern administrative state are substitutes.
-It contends that the transition from special to general legislation, often framed in terms of anti-corruption, was actually driven by politicians’ desires to create and extract rents facilitated by the 19th-century transportation boom.
-Thus, the rise of the administrative state and the expansion of American state capacity are seen as endogenous outcomes of industrialization.</p>
+  <p>For roughly 800 years, "legislation" largely meant special legislation: narrow bills tailored to the demands of particular persons, firms, or property.
+General laws were greeted with suspicion.
+Today, the reverse is true: it is believed that laws, to be good, must be broad, and states have overwhelmingly banned special bills.
+This article reconceives of this history, understanding special legislation and the modern administrative state as substitutes.
+It argues that, contrary to the accompanying anti-corruption rhetoric, the refashioning of legislation as it had always existed was born of politicians' desire to create and extract rents made possible by the 19th-century transportation boom.
+The emergence of the administrative state and the growth of American state capacity are thus understood as the endogenous fruits of industrialization.</p>
 </div>

 ## Selected Works in Progress